mparmol/BacterialCore/README.md

 - Tree type analysis; -tree_type_analysis #Core detection can be evaluated using three different methods and a last option to only see the abundance of each leaf and node (default 1; possible values 1-4).
 	1. All samples must have at least one read mapping to the leaf or node.
 	2. Binomial analysis ('binomial_value' and 'p_value' are both set to 0.05 by default, but can be modified within the script)
-	3. Custom percentage. 'percentage' can modify the custom percentage needed to considered a leaf or node as core (to be modified within the script. deafualt is 0.9).
+	3. Custom percentage. 'percentage' can modify the custom percentage needed to considered a leaf or node as core (to be modified within the script. default is 0.9).
 	4. Show tree info, structure and abundances.

-- Finally, the parameter 'taxo_p' can be modified within the script to establish the minimun support to define the consensus taxonomy of that node (default 0.80).
+- Finally, the parameter 'taxo_p' can be modified within the script to establish the minimum support to define the consensus taxonomy of that node (default 0.80).

 ### Output files

 The possible output files depending on the parameters used are:

 - OTUs (folder):
-	- Statistics.txt: Total number, pooled mean abundance, standard deviation, minimun and maximun of core groups for all clustering thresholds.
+	- Statistics.txt: Total number, pooled mean abundance, standard deviation, minimum and maximum of core groups for all clustering thresholds.
 	- General.txt: Number of core OTUs per clustering thresholds.
 	- filt.txt: Reads belonging to core OTUs.
 	- Distr.txt: Frequency mean, Frequency standard deviation, Frequency CV, ecdf-mean and ecdf-CV for each core at each clustering level. (ecdf: rank of the value when compared to all OTUs at the same clustering thresholds)